Motus.cars makes buying a car as easy as a click

 Leading automotive retail group unveils online brand

 SA’s leading automotive retail group, Motus Holdings, has unveiled its online brand, motus.cars, the first new online brand launched by an automotive retail group.
-Motus is also the first retail group to launch a true online brand in the form of a URL, boasting an online “warehouse” where consumers can shop all 25 most recognisable brands of new cars and more than 10,000 dealer-certified used and demo cars.
+Motus is the first retail group to launch a true online brand in the form of a URL, boasting an online “warehouse”.
+Consumers can shop for any of the 25 most recognisable brands of new cars and more than 10,000 dealer-certified used and demo cars.

+While motus.cars offers a new progression to the car shopping journey, “all things car” is certainly not new to the brand.
+The Motus story dates back to 1948 with a service station opening in Joburg.
+This grew into a successful business and became Imperial Holdings.

 Features include: